-4 RME: RMI for J2ME
+4. RME: RMI for J2ME

 In order to validate Arcademis, this framework has been used to derive a remote invocation service for Java 2 Micro Edition, a Java distribution that targets resource constrained devices such as cell phones and palmtops [Riggs et al., 2001].
-The J2ME platform can be divided in different configurations, each of them proper to a specific family of devices.
-A J2ME configuration defines a Java Virtual Machine, a set of libraries and the Java capacities that are available for a group of devices that meet the minimum set of requirements stipulated by that configuration.
+The J2ME platform is divided into different configurations, each of them proper to a specific family of devices.
+A J2ME configuration defines a Java Virtual Machine, a set of libraries and the Java capacities that are available to devices that meet the minimum set of requirements stipulated by that configuration.
 Presently, J2ME provides two main configurations: CDC (Connected Device Configuration) and CLDC (Connected, Limited Device Configuration).
 CDC groups devices that can afford at least 2MB of memory and persistent network connections, often based on TCP/IP.
-This configuration provides the application developer with almost all the features found in the standard Java development kit, such as reflexivity and a complete set of I/O libraries.
-The CLDC configuration is suitable to more limited devices, generally mobile and battery-operated, with memory budgets of no more than 500 Kilobytes, low bandwidth and intermittent network connections.
-The CLDC libraries contains classes that are not present in the J2SE libraries, but, in general, this configuration provides to the application developer far fewer capabilities than the standard development kit.
-It does not feature, for instance, the primitive types float and double, neither computational reflexivity, although such capacities are present in CDC.
-Because the Java RMI serialization mechanism is based on the reflexivity functionalities provided by the standard edition of the Java language, this platform cannot be employed in the CLDC configuration.
+This configuration provides the application developer with almost all the features found in the standard Java development kit, such as reflection and a complete set of I/O libraries.
+The CLDC configuration is suitable to more limited devices with memory budgets of no more than 500 Kilobytes, low bandwidth and intermittent network connections.
+The CLDC configuration does not feature, for instance, the primitive types float and double, neither computational reflection.
+Therefore, because the Java RMI serialization mechanism is based on reflection functionalities, this platform cannot be employed in the CLDC configuration.

-The proposed service, called RME (RMI for J2ME) [Pereira et al., 2003], targets the CLDC configuration, and aims to permit the development of distributed applications that communicate by means of remote method invocation.
-The main elements involved in the execution of a remote call are depicted in Figure 7.
-RME is a synchronous service, meaning that the client application remains blocked during all the time in which a remote operation is being processed.
+The proposed service, called RME (RMI for J2ME) [Pereira, 2003], provides J2ME's CLDC configuration with a remote invocation service.
+The main elements involved in the execution of a remote call are depicted in Figure 6.
+RME is a synchronous service, meaning that the client application remains blocked while a remote operation is being processed.
 In the server side, the activator and the request receivers are active objects, being a new thread created for each incoming connection.
-This arrangement permits to separate the thread in which connections are received (the acceptor's thread), from the the threads in which connections are handled (the request receivers' threads).
+This arrangement permits to separate the thread in which connections are received (the acceptor's thread), from the threads in which connections are handled (the request receivers' threads).
 In the presented scheme, AppStub and AppSkeleton are automatically generated instances of the stub and the skeleton, respectively.
-In order to allow this automatic generation of components, RME provides rmec, a tool that produces the source code of those local representatives from the implementation of a remote object.
+In order to allow this automatic generation of components, RME provides rmec, a tool that produces source code from the implementation of remote objects.
+Rmec makes use of reflection, instead of traditional parsing, to generate code.
 It is possible to customize rmec to assign a different invoker to each generated method, in order to associate different invocation tactics with them.
-In Figure 7, for example, rmec has assigned the method m() an instance of TwoWayInvoker.
+In Figure 6, for example, rmec has assigned the method m() an instance of TwoWayInvoker.

-Figure 7: Architecture of RME.
+Figure 6: Architecture of RME.